duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

   * For a detailed map to be visualized, the poses of the AprilTags in the Duckietown must be (approximately) known beforehand.
   * Watchtowers have to be spread across the entire Duckietown.
 Preferably the combined field of view covers the entire Duckietown.
 ### Weather
-  * Lighting has to be bright enough for the AprilTags to be seen clearly by camera.
+  * Lighting has to be bright enough for the AprilTags to be seen clearly by the cameras.
 Still not too bright to have unwanted reflections.
   * Assumption: it is always sunny.
 Rain never occurs in Duckietown.

 ## Duckiebot setup notes {#demo-cslam-duckiebot-setup}